Precision Development (PxD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.

 How We Work

-PAD’s work is informed by our user experience and rigorous research.
+PxD’s work is informed by our user experience and rigorous research.
 Our interventions, and the improvements we make to those interventions, are evidence-led and evidence-based.
-PAD continuously monitors our programs:
+PxD continuously monitors our programs:

 - At every stage of service design and delivery, we generate insights on how to serve our users better, and rigorously test these insights.
 At scale, these systems allow us to gather large amounts of direct feedback from users in order to continuously improve our performance.